timkersch/deep-diffusion/README.md

 - main.py - Parses the command line and calls appropriate methods
 - run_camino.sh - The shell script calling camino toolkit
 - run_param_eval.py - Methods for running knn on the training set and predicting on HPC data
-- utils.py - Several helper functions for plotting and loading / parsing data
+- utils.py - Several helper functions for plotting and loading / parsing and plotting data

 ## Configuration (config.json)